 Table 8-8 shows the estimated impact of five different carbon prices on PJM load-weighted LMP.
-For example, if the carbon price were \$25.00 per tonne, the PJM load-weighted average LMP in 2023 would have increased by 5.5 percent.170
+For example, if the carbon price were \$25.00 per tonne, the PJM load-weighted average LMP in the first three months of 2024 would have increased by 2.5 percent.